MicrosoftDocs/learn/learn-pr/wwl-data-ai/introduction-azure-data-share/includes/8-exercise-receive-data.md

 Once you’ve sent a data share to a recipient (i.e. data consumer), this recipient will have an email in their inbox with an invitation.

-This is how the invitation looks like:
+The invitation looks like the following image:

 ![Email Invitation from Azure Data Share](../media/azure-data-share-invitation-email-example.png)

-To open the invitation click on ‘View invitation’ to see the invitation in Azure.
+To open the invitation, click on ‘View invitation’ to see the invitation in Azure.

 You’ll be redirected to the following screen in the Azure portal: